bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `DEC` sets the decouple flag FLAG_DEC on or off.
 In all system pulse programs, FLAG_DEC must be on for decoupling to be active.
-Thus, for these programs, `DEC` `OFF` deactivates all decoupling.
-To turn on decoupling, however, it may be necessary to turn on additional decouple flags - see `DECFLG` for more details.  `DEC` takes one parameter, "state" which may be either ON or `OFF`.
+Thus, for these programs, `DEC OFF` deactivates all decoupling.
+To turn on decoupling, however, it may be necessary to turn on additional decouple flags - see `DECFLG` for more details.  `DEC` takes one parameter, "state" which may be either ON or OFF.
 If "state" is omitted, RNMR will prompt for a decouple state with the current decoupler state as the default.
 If the user accepts the current decoupler state, no changes are made.
 ## DECFLG
 Enable or disable segments of decoupling during a pulse sequence